- What is Hepatitis C?

 *Anyone who wants to get tested should ask their doctor.
 HCV can be tested through a blood test done by your health care provider.

-- Do not inject drugs; if you do inject drugs drugs, never share needles, syringes, water, or "works", and get vaccinated against Hepatitis A & B.
+- Do not inject drugs.
+If you do inject drugs, never share needles, syringes, water, or "works."
+Get vaccinated against Hepatitis A & B.

 - Do not share personal care items that might have blood on them (razors, toothbrushes).